Cezeri73/OOP-Group9/README.md

 🎯 CENG201 - OOP Project
-Welcome to our Object-Oriented Programming (OOP) project repository, developed as part of the CENG201 course at Ankara Yıldırım Beyazıt University.
+Welcome to our Object-Oriented Programming (OOP) project repository developed as part of the CENG201 course at Ankara Yıldırım Beyazıt University.
 This project demonstrates key OOP concepts using C++.

 🚀 Project Overview
-In this project, we designed and implemented a [insert brief description of the project] using fundamental OOP principles such as:
+In this project, we designed and implemented a [description of the project] using fundamental OOP principles such as:

 Encapsulation
 Inheritance